alainkaegi/pythonorama/data_structures/linked_lists.md

 1. :star: Write a `Node` class for building linked lists.
 1. :star: Name an advantage linked lists have over arrays.
 1. :star: What is the value of the `next` instance variable in the *last* `Node` in a linked list?
+1. :star::star: What would happen if the `enqueue` method in `LinkedQueue` didn't account for the possibility that the queue was previously empty?
+1. :star::star: What would happen if the `dequeue` method in `LinkedQueue` didn't account for the possibility that the item being dequeued is the last one?
 1. :star::star: The method below is supposed to determine the length of a linked list, but it contains an off-by-one error.
 How should it be fixed?
     ```python
     def length(list):